Early days in photography

 How did you get started?

 I started in my early teens, taking photographs of friends, family and travels.
 In those days, it was just about documenting my life but without thinking about exposure, composition or storytelling.
 In fact, I had no idea what I was doing at all.
-It wasn’t until my college years that I started photographing more intently, learning new skills, experimenting with lighting, analog and instant photography.
+It wasn’t until my college years that I started photographing more intently, learning new skills, experimenting with lighting, analogue and instant photography.
 Today, I am constantly looking for new people, places and opportunities to photograph.
-Depending on what I am shooting, I choose a digital or film camera accordingly and try to capture my subjects in a natural manner to the best of my ability.
+Depending on what I am shooting, I choose a digital or film camera accordingly and try to capture my subjects naturally to the best of my ability.

 Photography sort of flowed my way naturally and became a means of communicating more effectively.

 I was never very good with writing and this creative outlet helped me tell stories better than I could ever manage using words alone.
 In contrast to my prior technical and sterile occupation as an engineer, photography matters because it can inspire people or make them happy.
 This means that I can make myself happy just shooting when I go out on my own, or make a person happy when I deliver the images to them from a shoot.
 Personally handing over printed images to another human being is one of the most rewarding feelings in photography, in my opinion.

 Stephen Shore, Alec Soth and Dan Winters are huge inspirations for how I approach my work.
 Their photographs, photo books and exhibitions I have consumed helped me understand how images affect the viewer in terms of context, composition and lighting.
 Basic stuff, but still at the core and very relevant.